mpwilliams006/codetest/README.md

 * width 400px
 * min-height 300px

+To get started:

+1. Fork this repo
+2. Create a new folder for your stuff
+3. Do your work
-To get started Fork this repo and submit a Pull Request when you're ready.
+4. Submit a Pull Request when you're ready